rolling-scopes-school/tasks/stage2/tasks/puzzle/CrossCheckCriteria.md

 #### 4. Sentence Transition and Round Completion (10 points) 🔜🎯

-- **(10 points)** 🎯 Implement functionality that enables the player to transition to the next sentence upon clicking a button, given the current sentence is correctly assembled.
-If the current sentence is the last in the round, display the statistics page.
-This feature ensures a smooth progression through the game.
+- **(10 points)** 🎯 Implement a feature that allows the player to proceed to the next sentence by clicking a button, provided the current sentence is correctly assembled.
+If the current sentence is the last one in the round and the background image completion feature ([RSS-PZ-28](./stories/RSS-PZ-28.md)) is implemented, then reveal the background image with its details.
+If [RSS-PZ-28](./stories/RSS-PZ-28.md) is not implemented, the player should automatically proceed to the next round.
+This design ensures a smooth and engaging progression through the game.
 [RSS-PZ-11](./stories/RSS-PZ-11.md)

 #### 5. Sentence Assembly Verification (10 points) ✔️🔍